 Gas is exchanged between the alveoli and the pulmonary capillaries via diffusion.
 Diffusion of oxygen and carbon dioxide occurs passively, according to their concentration differences across the alveolar-capillary barrier.
 These concentration differences must be maintained by ventilation (airflow) of the alveoli and perfusion (blood flow) of the pulmonary capillaries.

-A balance between the two normally exists but certain conditions can alter this balance, resulting in Impaired Gas Exchange.
+A balance between the two exists typically, but certain conditions can alter this balance, resulting in Impaired Gas Exchange.
 Dead space is the volume of a breath that does not participate in gas exchange.
 It is ventilation without perfusion.

 Conditions that cause changes or collapse of the alveoli (e.g., atelectasis, pneumonia, pulmonary edema, and acute respiratory distress syndrome) impair ventilation.
 High altitudes, hypoventilation, and altered oxygen-carrying capacity of the blood from reduced hemoglobin are other factors that affect gas exchange.
 The total pulmonary blood flow in older patients is lower than in young subjects.
 Obesity in COPD and the impact of excessive fat mass on lung function put patients at greater risk for hypoxia.
-Smokers and patients suffering from pulmonary problems, prolonged periods of immobility, chest, or upper abdominal incisions are also at risk for Impaired Gas Exchange.
+Smokers and patients suffering from pulmonary problems, prolonged periods of immobility, chest or upper abdominal incisions are also at risk for Impaired Gas Exchange.

 The following are the common goals and expected outcomes for Impaired Gas Exchange.